kmckiern/voratiq/docs/run-command-overview.md

 3. **Agent invocation**
    - Spawn the agent binary with static argv plus a generated prompt that instructs it to edit files only and write a summary to `.summary.txt` inside the workspace.

-   - Provide the environment variables described in the headless agent guide, including `VORATIQ_AGENT_MODEL`, and replace any `{{MODEL}}` placeholders in argv before invoking the binary.
+- Provide the environment variables described in `docs/agents/README.md`, including `VORATIQ_AGENT_MODEL`.
+Voratiq replaces `{{MODEL}}` placeholders automatically when the agent defaults include them.
 - Wait for the process to exit; no retries or interactive prompts are issued.
 - Continue to later agents even if an earlier invocation fails.
 Failures are recorded and surfaced, but they do not stop the remaining agents from running.

 4. **Harvesting**
    - Read the summary file, copy its contents to `<agent>/summary.txt`, and remove the workspace copy.